ericmcdaniel/MSS-Code-Guidelines/README.md

    heading at the top of the document.
 This is optinal for other headings.
 0. Should have 4 blank lines to separate the link reference at the bottom of the document.
-0. Should use `0.` for ordered lists
+0. Should use `0.` for ordered lists.
-0. Should use `-` for unordered lists
+0. Should use `-` for unordered lists.
 0. Secondary bullets must be indented four spaces to render correctly on Bitbucket.
 0. Do not try to put code blocks as secondary bullets in a list.
 They will not